itsjeevan/speller/README.md

 An application that spellchecks a file by comparing words from a text file to be spell checked to a dictionary loaded into memory.
 It then returns the misspelled words it encounters in a list, then ends with the count of words misspelled, words in the dictionary, words in the text being spell checked, and time spent running each function.
 A dictionary and sample text files to be spell-checked are provided.

+Built using C, Hash tables, Hash functions, and Linked lists.

 ![screenshot](screenshot.png)

 ## Compiling